Dionisiy/CA/data-structuresquiz.md

 **Answer**:` var list = [2, 3, 2];`

-Which of the following correctly creates an empty object?
+- Which of the following correctly creates an empty object?

-Answer: var emptyObj = {};
+**Answer**: var emptyObj = {};

-From the object below, which of the following is a key?
+- From the object below, which of the following is a key?

 ```
 var me = {